If you're a local student on a low income or struggling financially, you may be able to apply for financial support towards computers and equipment.

 - course related software

-Applicants must be an Australian citizen or a permanent or humanitarian resident, receiving a Centrelink benefit or able to demonstrate a low income.
+- Australian citizens or a permanent or humanitarian resident (which includes PHV; TPV & SHEVA categories), receiving a Centrelink benefit or able to demonstrate a low income.

 - live a long distance from the University,